Information Center

-Checkout funnel analysis: at which step are you losing users
+Checkout funnel analysis: which step are you losing users at

-Checkout funnel analysis: at which step are you losing users
+Checkout funnel analysis: which step are you losing users at

 What is Checkout Funnel Analysis?